A year ago, disposable vapes had become hard to miss. They were in shop displays, coat pockets, school …

 Closes Friday 4 December 2026

-Twelve winning entries will help shape the official Nicofiends campaign in 2027.
+Twelve winning Nicofiends will be brought to life as official characters in our 2027 campaign.
 Each winner will receive a small prize bundle, certificate and voucher.

 Nicotine use does not usually begin with one big decision.
 It can start with curiosity, stress, boredom, wanting to fit in, packaging, social media or someone saying, “go on, just try it.”